casdoor/casdoor-website/docs/provider/sms.md

 ---
 sidebar_position: 4
 title: SMS
+description: Using SMS to complete authentication
+keywords: [SMS]
 ---

 We use [casdoor/go-sms-sender](https://github.com/casdoor/go-sms-sender) to send SMS for Casdoor.
 Now, `go-sms-sender` supports Aliyun, Tencent Cloud and Volc SMS APIs.
 You can raise an issue, or make a pull request if you want to support other SMS providers.